Lucy Wanapuyngu: Career

 In 2013, Wanapuyngu had work exhibited in the Second International Triennale of Kogei in Kanazawa, Japan.
 This exhibition explored the manifestation of “regional character” in kogei, craft, and presented works of folk art, indigenous art, contemporary kogei, and design from Australia, Santa Fe, Taiwan, and various regions of Japan.
 The main goal of this exhibition was to compare the critical elements found in the arts of regions around the world.
 Four regions of the world were presented, each having their own cultural and historical background.
 This exhibition was a sequel to the First International Triennale of Kogei in Kanazawa.

 That same year, Wanapuyngu attended the Bark Workshop, one of the many workshops of the Harvesting Traditional Knowledge Project, hosted by the Association of Northern Kimberley and Arnhem Aboriginal Artists in partnership with the Buku-Larrnggay Mulka Centre and the Centre for Cultural Materials Conservation at the University of Melbourne.
 The goal of this two-year project is to bring together Indigenous artists from homelands and communities in northern Australia and the conservators who look after the art from these regions held in collections of public museums and galleries across Australia.
 This workshop brought together the process of harvesting, preparing, and conserving barks and pandanus, dyes, ochres and other natural materials.
 Wanapuyngu along with other senior weavers such as Ruth Nalmakarra from Milingimbi and Lorrie Murburrk from Maningrida worked together to educate scholars on the use of pandanus in fibre work and bush string making.

 During August 2013, Wanapuyngu and Dr. Hamby gave a talk discussing their 2010 collaborate exhibition "Women With Clever Hands Gapuwiyak Miyalkurruwurr Gong Djambatjmala", at the University of Queensland.
 Wanapuyngu and Hamby discussed how many of the items in the exhibition are no longer necessities of life.
 Plastic containers, tins, pillowcases, mail bags, and handbags all act as replacements for the ceremonial items made by the community's ancestors, but the older generation of women still craft these items.
 Some fibre works are used for ceremony, some are made to teach the younger generations about past practices, but the majority of them are sold.

+In 2019, Wanapuyngu traveled to the United States with her daughter Anna Ramatha Malibirr and grandson Ryan to support the curation and launch of With Her Hands: Women’s Fiber Art from Gapuwiyak at the Kluge-Ruhe Aboriginal Art Collection in Virginia.
+During their three-week residency, they led workshops, met with university students, and shared techniques in pandanus dyeing and coiled mat weaving.
+Their visit marked a significant moment of cultural exchange, demonstrating Wanapuyngu’s commitment to teaching internationally and engaging broader audiences in the preservation and evolution of Yolŋu fibre art.